simplworld/simpl.world.website/_docs/tutorials/multi-player/modelservice.md

    * Python == 3.6
    * [virtualenv](https://virtualenv.pypa.io/en/stable/)

-Have the [Games API service]({% link _docs/getting-started.md %}) is running on http://localhost:8100/.
+Have the [Simpl Games API service]({% link _docs/getting-started.md %}) running on `http://localhost:8100/`.

 ###  Installation

-In a separate terminal, create a new virtualenv called 'div-model':
+In a separate terminal, create a new virtualenv called `div-model`:

 ```shell
 $ mkvirtualenv div-model
 ```

-Install Django
+Install Django:

 ```shell
 $ pip install Django~=2.2.0
 ```

-Create a Django project folder and rename it to serve as a git repository
+Create a Django project folder and rename it to serve as a git repository:

 ```shell
 $ django-admin startproject div_model